spiceai/terraform-provider-spiceai/README.md

 ### spiceai_app

-Retrieves details about an existing app.
+Retrieves details about an existing app by ID.

 ```hcl
 data "spiceai_app" "example" {